International Ultraviolet Explorer: Stars

 Some of the most significant results from IUE came in the studies of hot stars.
 A star that is hotter than about 10,000 K emits most of its radiation in the UV, and thus if it can only be studied in visible light, a large amount of information is being lost.
 The vast majority of all stars are cooler than the Sun, but the fraction that is hotter includes massive, highly luminous stars which shed enormous quantities of matter into interstellar space, and also white dwarf stars, which are the end stage of stellar evolution for the vast majority of all stars and which have temperatures as high as 100,000 K when they first form.

 The IUE discovered many instances of white dwarf companions to main sequence stars.
-An example of this kind of system is Sirius, and at visible wavelengths the main sequence star is far brighter than the white dwarf.
+An example of this kind of system is Sirius, and at visible wavelengths, the main sequence star is far brighter than the white dwarf.
 However, in the UV, the white dwarf can be as bright or brighter, as its higher temperature means it emits most of its radiation at these shorter wavelengths.
-In these systems, the white dwarf was originally the heavier star, but has shed most of its mass during the later stages of its evolution.
+In these systems, the white dwarf was originally the heavier star but has shed most of its mass during the later stages of its evolution.
 Binary stars provide the only direct way to measure the mass of stars, from observations of their orbital motions.
 Thus, observations of binary stars where the two components are at such different stages of stellar evolution can be used to determine the relationship between the mass of stars and how they evolve.

 Stars with masses of around ten times that of the Sun or higher have powerful stellar winds.
-The Sun loses about 10−14 solar masses per year in its solar wind, which travels at up to around 750 km/s, but the massive stars can lose as much as a billion times more material each year in winds travelling at several thousand kilometres per second.
-These stars exist for a few million years, and during this time the stellar wind carries away a significant fraction of their mass, and plays a crucial role in determining whether they explode as supernova or not.
+The Sun loses about 10−14 solar masses per year in its solar wind, which travels at up to around 750 km/s, but the massive stars can lose as much as a billion times more material each year in winds traveling at several thousand kilometers per second.
+These stars exist for a few million years, and during this time the stellar wind carries away a significant fraction of their mass and plays a crucial role in determining whether they explode as supernova or not.
 This stellar mass loss was first discovered using rocket-borne telescopes in the 1960s, but the IUE allowed astronomers to observe a very large number of stars, allowing the first proper studies of how stellar mass loss is related to mass and luminosity.